Nonprofit: Advocates in Parenting

 Dr. Blackburn received her Bachelors, Masters, and Doctoral degrees in Clinical Psychology from the University of Virginia.
 She completed her internship at the Medical College of Georgia.
 She then returned to Richmond in 1989 joining the psychiatry faculty at Virginia Commonwealth University Health System where she continues to teach and supervise psychology interns and postdoctoral fellows.

-Advocates in Parenting (AIP) introduced its Roadmap Series in April 2016!
 The Roadmap Series offers parents and professionals a guide and tools to use as they navigate the various challenges that children and families may face.
-AIP has had a wide array of speakers from the community over the past three years who have shared their expertise and supported parents and professionals.
+AIP provides a wide array of speakers from the community who share their expertise and support parents and professionals.

 The Roadmap Series will include monthly lunchtime presentations held on the 4th Tuesday of each month, as well as a variety of workshops and lectures throughout the year.
 While there is no fee required for attending these programs, a suggested $10 donation to Advocates in Parenting is requested.
 All proceeds of these programs will support the research and training mission of AIP.